hamouj/m0_be_conditionals/self_eval.md

 1. How confident do you feel in your understanding and fluency with the comparison operators?

-I feel pretty confident with my understanding of the comparison operators, but need more practice to get fluent in using them correctly and when needed (i.e. when working with Booleans).
+I feel pretty confident with my understanding of the comparison operators, but still sometimes forget the ==.

 1. How confident do you feel in your understanding and fluency with the logical operators?